 For information about public transport in the Brisbane area, go to the TRANSlink website.

-Sunbus only services one bus stop on the Townsville campus.
+Townsville Sunbus only services one bus stop on the JCU Townsville, Bebegu Yumba campus, Douglas.
 This stop is outside Education Central (Bld.
 134).
-The buses pick up passengers at the bus shelters on the Uni Halls side of the road and drop them off on the Education Central side of the road.
+The buses pick up passengers at the bus shelters in front of car park PW15 and drop them off on the Education Central side of the road.
 One bus goes past the colleges and halls of residence on Western Campus.

 Students who live at the Student Lodge should also be aware that there are bus stops along Captain Cook Highway and on McGregor Road.